 What can a project manager do for you?

-- General issue and question research/resolution
+- General issue and best practice research and resolution

 A project manager is not: